eurostat-big-data-task-force/wikipediaviews/README.md

 This repository contains code to be able to extract the time series of the Wikipedia articles from the dump files available from the Wikimedia Foundation.

-It also contains the scripts of three pilots:

-* Wikipedia page views for cultural heritage
-* WIkipedia page views for the analysis of cities
-* Wikipedia online activity data for temporal disaggregation of tourism indicators